QGIS: Fieldwork Data Collection

 Aerial Imagery

-As a UQ student, you also have access to very high resoltuion imagery from NearMap.
-You can even access an array of imagery going back in time.
+As a UQ student, you have access to very high resolution imagery from NearMap.
+You can activate an account here to download georeferenced aerial imagery.
+You can even access an array of imagery going back in time to around 2010.

 Lot Plans